 Additional Childcare: Additional childcare is available upon request for special services and occasions such as committee meetings, choir rehearsal, weddings, or funerals.
 Contact the church office for more information.

-To inquire about childcare for times other than those listed above, contact Grace Sosa (Director of Children’s Ministry) or Kori Barr (Christian Education Administrative Assistant) or call 325-677-3501.
+To inquire about childcare for times other than those listed above, contact Carlo Sosa-Ortiz (Director of Children’s Ministry) or Kori Barr (Christian Education Administrative Assistant) or call 325-677-3501.

 Resources for Parents